Laughter is the Best Medicine

 The Science of Laughter – Psychologist and laughter researcher Robert Provine, Ph.D., explains the power of laughter, humor, and play as social tools.
 (Psychology Today)

-Bringing more laughter and humor into your life
+Bringing more laughter into your life

 Humor in the Workplace – Series of articles on using humor in the workplace to reduce job stress, improve morale, boost productivity and creativity, and improve communication.
 (Laughter Remedy)